sherry97/sherry97.github.io/index.markdown

 layout: home
 ---
 I am a PhD candidate in Computer Science at the University of North Carolina Chapel Hill.
 I am advised by Prof. Stephen Pizer.
-I received a M.S. in Computer Science from UNC Chapel Hill in 2022 and a B.S. in Computer Science from Caltech in 2020.
+I received a M.S. in Computer Science from UNC Chapel Hill in 2022 and a B.S. in Computer Science with a minor in English from Caltech in 2020.

 My research interests are the intersection of medical image analysis, machine learning, and computer vision.